dmccarthy-dev/swagger-seneca-router/README.md

 - Translates incoming REST calls to Seneca patterns.
 - Build patterns based on x-swagger-router-controller and operationId values.
 - Alternatively, build patterns based on x-seneca-pattern values.
-- Converts Seneca result to http response.
+- Converts Seneca result data to http response (Supports http code, headers, and response body).
+- Has multiple options for handling errors: supports middleware next(), middleware error(), output error in response and custom jsonic responses.
+- A config option to override the function that handles the seneca err/result.

-### Background
+#### Background

 The Swagger JavaScript Tools is a Node.js and browser module that provides tooling around Swagger specifications.
 The project has a number of middleware modules that add structure and constrains to a Connect server.
 Their module includes: